A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 How to reheat hot cross buns

 Hot cross buns are best eaten, .. well.. hot of course!
-While my favourite way to enjoy hot cross buns is freshly baked, you can achieve that same first day taste by reheating your buns.
+While my favourite way to enjoy hot cross buns is freshly baked, you can achieve that same first day taste by reheating the buns.

 The best way to reheat hot cross buns is in the oven.

-To reheat in the oven
+To reheat in the oven,

 • Either slice in half or place whole buns on a baking sheet.